fermyon/developer/content/wasm-languages/zig.md

 Things we're not big fans of:

 - When we get Wasm-related errors, they can be really terse.
-However, since the original publishing of this page (around Zig 0.4.0) updates have been made to the error section of the official Zig documentation e.g. explaining how [Zig's error handling]((https://ziglang.org/documentation/0.11.0/#toc-Common-errdefer-Slip-Ups)) includes `defer` statements and `errdefer`, which triggers on block-exit errors.(https://ziglang.org/documentation/0.11.0/#toc-Common-errdefer-Slip-Ups).
+However, since the original publishing of this page (around Zig 0.4.0), updates have been made to the error section of the official Zig documentation e.g. explaining how [Zig's error handling](https://ziglang.org/documentation/0.11.0/#toc-Common-errdefer-Slip-Ups) includes `defer` statements and `errdefer`, which triggers on block-exit errors.
 For example:

 ```zig
 fn createFoo(param: i32) !Foo {